Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 These models provide the strictest guarantees about how operations appear across the system.
-They sacrifice performance for correctness, requiring coordination mechanisms that can introduce latency but ensure all processes see the same global state.
+They sacrifice performance for correctness, requiring coordination mechanisms that introduce latency but ensure all processes see the same global state.

 These models relax the requirement that all processes see the same global order.
 They permit different views across processes while maintaining specific guarantees, enabling better performance in distributed environments.

 These models focus on what an individual client or session experiences rather than global system state.
 They're designed for user-facing applications where perceived consistency matters more than absolute global ordering.
+Systems often layer these guarantees on top of a weaker base model like eventual consistency.

 When system availability and partition tolerance matter more than immediate consistency, these models accept temporary inconsistencies in exchange for better performance and fault tolerance.